Leamsi9/NLP_Speech_Powered_Chatbot/README.md

 2) Chat log:  my Star Wars animation appends every new text to the line before.
 Beause the text is auto-scrolling, once it gets past view future chats are not visible.
 This can happen with large pauses.
 It does not affect the functionality at all, just the visibility.

 3) Sound:  When the microphone is on, it picks up all speech.
 This means that if you are not using headphones, you have to pause the microphone button after you have voiced your answers, otherwise the bot will pick up its own voice responses as answers.
-If you have headphones you can just leave the microphone button active and chat, using the keyboard to text any questions not starting with "what"
+If you have headphones you can just leave the microphone button active and chat, using the keyboard to text any questions not starting with "what".

+4) Browser compatbility: Currently only works on chrome.
+Should be able to expand this by modifying specch_chatbot.js.

 Installation: